golang/dep/docs/glossary.md

 Atoms are a source at a particular version.
 In practice, this means a two-tuple of [project root](#project-root) and version, e.g. `github.com/foo/bar@master`.
 Atoms are primarily internal to the [solver](#solver), and the term is rarely used elsewhere.

+## Cache lock

+Also "cache lock file."
+A file, named `sm.lock`, used to ensure only a single dep process operates on the [local cache](#local-cache) at a time, as it is unsafe in dep's current design for multiple processes to access the local cache.

 ## Constraint

 Constraints have both a narrow and a looser meaning.
 The narrow sense refers to a [`[[constraint]]`](Gopkg.toml.md#constraint) stanza in `Gopkg.toml`.
 However, in some contexts, the word may be used more loosely to refer to the idea of applying rules and requirements to dependency management in general.